exonum/exonum-doc/src/get-started/data-proofs.md

 ## Define Transactions

-We use `transactions!` macro to define the service transactions.
+We use `derive(TransactionSet)` to define the service transactions.
 It unites the transactions under the `WalletTransactions` structure, which we will use later to refer to any of the defined transactions.